 Dangers and diseases can come to your flock from a variety of sources including insects.
 Spring rains and warm, humid weather across some Central, Northern and even Southern states have led to an increase in mosquito and black fly populations.

-This week in Iowa, several flock owners have seen chicken deaths after swarms of the flies, or gnats, have attacked their flocks.
+This week in Iowa, several flock owners have seen chicken deaths after swarms of the black flies, or gnats, have attacked their flocks.
 The Iowa Department of Agriculture and Land Stewardship (IDALS) tells us that an investigation was done on backyard chickens this week with sudden death loss, and the USDA FADD reported there had been swarms of ‘gnats’ all around the chicken.
 The necropsy revealed several black flies in the oropharyngeal cavity and trachea.
 Reports of gnat swarms and possible related poultry deaths have also appeared in Iowa online poultry groups over the past few weeks.

 In April, the International Society for Infectious Diseases released an alert stating that livestock producers in the Arkansas delta were working to protect their animals after a population explosion of black flies was blamed for the deaths of a bull and cow and the closure of a nature center.
 Other states from Maine to Louisiana have also reported black fly problems.